 Hartwick College recognizes that in some cases a student’s ability to function on campus may be impaired as a result of psychiatric issue(s).
 In instances where a student is a danger to self or others, unable to meet basic expectations, or is extremely disruptive to the normal operation of the College, the institution reserves the right to take immediate action to protect the individual and/or to ensure the campus is not adversely affected.

-In situations where suspected serious psychiatric issue(s) arise, the Vice President for Student Affairs or designee will convene all relevant personnel to document the seriousness of the situation.
+In situations where suspected serious psychiatric issue(s) arise, the Assistant Vice President of Student Experience or designee will convene all relevant personnel to document the seriousness of the situation.
 Family contact may be initiated if believed it would be in the best interest of the student.

 Once the situation has been reviewed and documented, the following courses of action may be taken: